ibm-cloud-docs/databases-for-mongodb-gen2/learn-dashboard-overview.md

 **(should we merge the above two and they become one link? need confirmation)**

 You can manage your {{site.data.keyword.databases-for-mongodb}} service through the {{site.data.keyword.databases-for}} API.
 This panel provides the essential information for using the API.
 For more information, see the [API reference](https://{DomainName}/apidocs/cloud-databases-api).

+## Connect page
+{: #console-connect}

+In Gen 2 deployments, only private endpoints are used to enhance security.
+This page provides multiple connection options, accessible via tabs:

+- **How-to tab**: Learn how to set up a secure connection to your database from scratch.
+This guide walks you through connecting via an {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) using a Virtual Server Instance (VSI) with a psql install, and accessing the database through an {{site.data.keyword.cloud}} VPN (Virtual Private Network gateway).
+You can use any VSI in your account and need to create or use a service credential.
+You use the service endpoint details from the *Overview* page.

+- **Manage connections tab**: Find links to documentation on how to manage or delete existing connections from your {{site.data.keyword.cloud}} database instance.

+For detailed ways of connecting, go to the connect docs or open the console's (UI) [Connect page](need link).

 ## Backups and restore
 {: #console-overview-backups-and-restore}